 According to Figure 13, the structure of important neighborhood functions is illegible and intermittent.
 The north street is the only major road, and the routes that are considered entrances did not lead to a specific inflection point and were abandoned at the end despite their potential to continue this connection.
-Since the neighborhood does not have any neighborhood centers, the points displayed the inflection on are the regions which have turned into a series of gathering places due to the connection of several streets.
+Since the neighborhood does not have any neighborhood centers, the displayed inflection points on the map are the regions which have turned into a series of gathering places due to the connection of several streets.
 Another factor that affects the structure of the neighborhood is the degree of enclosure.
 As demonstrated in Figure 14, in this neighborhood, the amount of enclosure increases by moving from east to west.

-Figure 11.
+Figure11.
 Gradation of the local domain